Hand Spun Botanics, Established 2017

 'Kokedama' translates directly from Japanese, to Moss Ball.

-It is seen as Wabi-Sabi, the Japanese art of finding beauty in imperfection.
+Seen as Wabi-Sabi, the Japanese art of finding beauty in imperfection.

 Kokedama are a variant of Bonsai.
-But where this tradition actually evolved I've found is a little conflicting.
+Although where this tradition actually evolved I've found is a little conflicting.
 Its been said that the original kokedama was created in Japan in the 17th Century.
 It was known as the 'poor mans' Bonsai.
 The poorer people of Japan, couldn't afford the clay to make the (then) very expensive pots that housed Bonsai.

 That tale may have eventuated from what I think is a more believable explanation....